warwickcoding/ruby/session_2/README.md

 ####Exercise 4
 - Create a new file and name it `exercise_4.rb`
-- Write a program that will convert a user inputed temperature from Celsius to Faherenheit
+- Write a program that will convert a user inputted temperature from Celsius to Fahrenheit
 - There is a restriction on the range of input, it has to be between 0-35
 - When it is subzero, tell the user that this is too cold
 - When it is over 35, tell the user that this is too hot